Skip to content

 To pay fee by mail, send a cheque (payable to “Writers’ Federation of Nova Scotia”) post-dated for no later than the competition deadline.

 Complete and submit the online entry form, visible at the bottom of this page when entries are being accepted.
-After clicking the “Submit” button, please wait until the green confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.
+After clicking the “Submit” button, please wait until the confirmation message appears (confirming that your form has been successfully submitted) before exiting this page.

 Entry form

 If the name you commonly use or publish under differs from your legal name, please include your legal name in parentheses—i.e., "Common Name (Legal Name)."
-If your entry wins, your legal name will be required for prize payment.
+If your entry wins, your legal name will be required for honorarium payment.

 Please include mention of significant previous publications.

-Click or drag a file to this area to upload.
+Click or drag files to this area to upload.
+You can upload up to 12 files.

 For questions or further information, please contact us at least one week prior to the competition deadline.